jerdog/high-performing-eng-teams-hugorevealjs/content/cdMiniSummit23/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-As CI/CD adoption has expanded over the last several years, many teams have had a “growth at all costs” mentality.
-But software system complexity has also increased, with the cognitive load of maintaining these systems really becoming an  overwhelming task for both devs and ops roles, creating situations where teams start to cut corners.
-DevOps teams must take away some of the complexity and be in a position to help systems recover quickly from failures.
-This is why many companies have instituted a Platform team — a dedicated team to support the stability of their application.
+Over the last few years we've seen a jump in companies starting to understand this importance Charity speaks about, but too often they's done it with a “grow at all costs” mentality.
+But we all know that software systems are complex, and getting more so, and the cognitive load necessary to maintain those systems is really overwhelming for both Dev and Ops roles.
+All that led to cut corners, and it feels like we've seen more and more core systems experience outages as a result.
 {{% /note %}}

 ---